linkerd/linkerd2/TEST.md

 ### Prerequisites for existing cluster

-If integration tests should run on an existing Kubernetes cluster, then the `--skip-kind-create` flag should be passed.
+If integration tests should run on an existing Kubernetes cluster, then the `--skip-cluster-create` flag should be passed.
 This will disable the tests from creating their own clusters and instead use the current Kubernetes context.

 In this case, ensure the following: